-• The null hypothesis (11.3) specifies four linear coefficient restrictions on PRE (10.3).
+• Note that the null hypothesis (11.3) specifies four linear coefficient restrictions on PRE (10.3).
 A joint F-test is therefore appropriate.
 This joint F-test can be computed using only one test command:

 '''

 test domestic dwgt dwgtsq dmpg

 '''